Fatteh: Egypt

 Egyptians prepare a dish called "fatta" as a feast meal.
 It is prepared on special occasions, such as to celebrate a woman's first pregnancy or for Eid al-Fitr and Eid al-Adha.
-It is made with a garlic and vinegar flavored meat soup and crispy flatbread served in a bowl with rice and a sauce consisting of garlic tomato sauce.
+It is made with a garlic and vinegar flavored meat soup and crispy flatbread served in a bowl with rice and a garlic tomato sauce.
+Coptic Christians prepare this fatteh on Christmas.

+Fattat kawāriʻ (فتة كوارع) is a fatteh traditionally prepared on Eid al-Adha in Egypt with feet of the animal slaughtered for the holiday.

+Morocco

+Moroccan rfissa can be considered is a variety of fatteh; its base is of crumbled thin bread that is soaked in broth.